FACT-Finder-Web-Components/magento2-module/README.md

 ### Main Settings

 At the top of the configurations page are the main settings.
 The information with which the shop connects to and authorises itself to the FACT-Finder Service are entered here.
 In the first line, activate your FACT-Finder integration.
 Before any changes become active, save them by clicking "Save Config".
-In some cases, you need to manually empty the cache (*Configuration* and *Page Cache*).
+In some cases, you need to manually empty the cache (System → Cache Management → Flush Magento Cache ).
 Click the button "Test Connection" to check the connection to the FACT-Finder service.

-**Note:** the channel name needs to be entered correctly to establish a connection.
+**Note:** the **channel name, server URL and API key** need to be entered correctly to establish a connection.

 Here you can also enable the rendering of category pages using FACT-Finder.
 More details can be found [here](#using-fact-finder-on-category-pages).